Concordium/concordium-wallet-proxy/README.md

   and anonymity revokers, and their public keys and metadata.
 - optionally, private keys of the CCD drop account.
 If this is not provided then the gtu drop functionality will be disabled.
+- optionally, the configuration file for the `v0/appSettings` endpoint.
+See [Forced update configuration file](#forced-update-configuration-file) for the format of the file.

 An example invocation is
 ```console